| Glossary | A | B

 set.

-Method for determining behavior of materials under crushing loads.
+Compression Test Method for determining behavior of materials under crushing loads.
 Specimen

 is compressed, and deformation at various loads is recorded.
 Compressive